What Is Major Depressive Disorder?

 Common symptoms of major depressive disorder

-Major depressive disorder (MDD) is considered by many to be a mental health condition that can manifest at least five of the major symptoms of depression for at least two weeks.
+Major depressive disorder (MDD), also called major depression, is considered by many to be a mental health condition that can manifest at least five of the major symptoms of depression for at least two weeks.
 MDD is considered by experts to be both a classification of depressive disorders and a specific condition.

 The DSM also contains several other depression-related disorders with various causes, symptoms and treatments.
-All of these other mental health conditions can have common symptoms and a few differences.
+These include seasonal affective disorder, postpartum depression, and persistent depressive disorder.
+These other mental health conditions have common symptoms and a few differences.

 First, we’ll consider the common major depressive disorder symptoms, then compare them to other mental health conditions for further validation and understanding for those who live with the conditions.